+The Anti-fear March which had been due to take place on March 27th, 2016, just a few days after the Belgium attacks, was cancelled.
 The reason: security services feared what has come to be known as a Nice or Berlin-style attack with terrorists using heavy vehicles to run over their victims and which subsequently also happened in both locations.

 The Mayor of Brussels, Yvan Mayeur, indicated this yesterday (Wednesday), speaking before the Parliamentary Investigative Committee.

 Cancelling the demonstration in memory of the victims, anticipated to take place in the centre of Brussels, had been officially justified owing to police capacity.

 The police had been under immense strain since March 22nd, when the suicide bombers blew themselves up at Brussels Airport in Zaventem and in the Maelbeek metro station.

 Last September, a number of media outlets had already revealed that the real reason was linked to an attack being planned during the gathering.

 The two terrorists suspected were in fact linked to the El Bakraoui brothers, the two suicide bombers in the March 22nd attacks.